Sir-Chester-King/Sir-Chester-King/README.md

-Hi 👋 My name is Nicola Ricciardi, a new aspirant developer.
+Hi 👋 My name is Nicola Ricciardi, a new aspirant Python developer.
 ## What i'm learning? 🧠
 * Python Langauge
 * Docker Technology